leoloso/leoloso.com/src/posts/demonstrating-pop-api.md

 The syntax is described in detail in [its GitHub repo](https://github.com/getpop/field-query).
 I will keep explaining how it works below, while implementing the use case.

-> **Note:** Firefox already handles the multi-line query: Copy/pasting it into the URL bar works perfectly.
-For Chrome and Safari, though, we must strip all the whitespaces and line returns before pasting it to the URL bar.
-(Conclusion: use Firefox!)
+> **Note:**<br/>Firefox already handles the multi-line query: Copy/pasting it into the URL bar works perfectly.
+Chrome and Safari, though, require to strip all the whitespaces and line returns before pasting the query into the URL bar.
+>
+> (Conclusion: use Firefox!)

 ### Implementing the Query (with explanations along the way)

 Time to implement the query!
 I promise this is going to be fun (at least, I certainly enjoyed doing it).
-Along the way I will explain how/why it works, and how it differs from the standard GraphQL whenever there is some difference.
+Along the way I will explain how/why it works.

 Let's start.